418Coffee/hetzner-k3s-flux-template/README.md

 #### Infrastructure

-The `infrastructure` is structured into 5 sub directories:
+The `infrastructure` directory is structured into individual files and 5 predetermined sub directories:

 - `configs`: Kubernetes custom resources such as cert issuers and networks policies
 - `controllers`: namespaces and Helm release definitions for Kubernetes controllers